-Launched in 1988 by Lord Ashcroft, Crimestoppers UK was founded in the wake of the murder of Pc Keith Blakelock during the Tottenham riots.
-Initially called the Community Action Trust (CAT), the charity was intended as a three-way partnership between the business community, the police and the media
+Launched in 1988 by Lord Ashcroft, Crimestoppers UK was founded in the wake of the murder of PC Keith Blakelock during the Tottenham riots.
+Initially called the Community Action Trust, the charity started as a partnership between the business community, the police and the media.

-The purpose was to encourage members of the public with information on criminal activity to come forward anonymously, without the fear of their identity being revealed.
+The purpose was, and still is, to encourage members of the public with information on crime to come forward anonymously, without the fear of their identity ever being revealed.

-Since its launch, Crimestoppers UK has received more than 1.7 million pieces of useful information which has led to over 136,000 arrests, more than £135 million of stolen goods being recovered and more than £330 million of drugs being seized.
+It works.
+Since its launch, Crimestoppers UK has received more than 2.2 million pieces of valuable information which has led to over 151,000 arrests, more than £139 million of stolen goods being recovered and more than £367 million of drugs being seized.

-The charity works closely with police forces across the UK and law enforcement organisations, including the National Crime Agency (formally Serious Organised Crime Agency).
+The charity works closely with police forces across the UK and law enforcement organisations, including the National Crime Agency (NCA), Border Force, HMRC and others.

-The organisation’s regional staff and network of more than 500 volunteers are integral to the success of Crimestoppers, as they engage with local communities to find out about the crimes and issues affecting them and work hard to tackle crime on a local level.
+The organisation’s regional staff and network of more than 300 volunteers are vital to the success of Crimestoppers, as they engage with local communities and amplify the message that people have options when it comes to speaking up about crime.

 In 2005, Crimestoppers launched Most Wanted, an online gallery allowing the public to view photographs and read descriptions of those wanted by law enforcement in their local area.
-Since the launch, more than 3,700 individuals featured on Most Wanted have been arrested and charged, which equates to a success rate of almost 25 per cent.
+Since the launch, more than 4,800 individuals featured on Most Wanted have been arrested and charged.

 Lord Ashcroft continues to chair the Board of Trustees of Crimestoppers and to donate funds to the charity.

-If you are interested in becoming a Crimestoppers volunteer, visit the charity’s volunteering section.
+If you are interested in becoming a Crimestoppers volunteer, visit the volunteering section of the charity’s website.

 If you would like to pass on information about crime anonymously, you can contact Crimestoppers on freephone 0800 555 111 or via the charity’s website.